BEST INTERLAKEN WINTER ACTIVITIES + TIPS FOR YOUR WINTER TRIP TO INTERLAKEN

 Have Some Adventures at Grindelwald First

-Attention all adventure seekers!
 If you’re looking for an adrenaline-fueled experience, look no further than Grindelwald First – the “Top of Adventure.”
-Situated 2,184 meters (7,165 feet) above sea level, this summit located north of the village of Grindelwald near Interlaken offers a plethora of exciting activities.
+Situated 2,184 meters (7,165 feet) above sea level, this summit located north of the village of Grindelwald offers a plethora of exciting activities.
 But, even if you’re not looking for a thrill, the views from First are absolutely incredible.

 Imagine dining at the restaurant or snacking outside, all while taking in the stunning panorama of the Bernese Alps, including the famous Eiger Mountain.
 Trust me, it’s a view that will take your breath away.

-Winter sports enthusiasts, listen up!
-If you’re looking for some epic skiing and snowboarding, First is the place to be.
+Winter sports enthusiasts if you’re looking for some epic skiing and snowboarding, Grindelwald First is the place to be.
 With 56 km of pistes, it’s probably the sunniest resort in the region, and the snow park is perfect for snowboarders to show off their skills.

 Looking for a thrilling adventure?
 Grindelwald First has you covered!
 Step onto the platforms of the First Cliff Walk for a heart-pumping experience with stunning views, or take flight on the First Flieger or eagle-shaped First Glider.